What a Festive Evening

 "What a Festive Evening" is the sixth episode of the second season of the American science fiction political spy thriller drama television series Andor.
-It is the eighteenth episode of the series overall; it was written by Beau Willimon and directed by Ariel Kleiman.
+It is the eighteenth episode of the series overall.
+It was written by Beau Willimon and directed by Ariel Kleiman.

-"What a Festive Evening" was released on Disney+ on April 29, 2025 as part of a three-episode block also including "Ever Been to Ghorman?" and "I Have Friends Everywhere", and received generally positive reviews from critics and audiences alike.
+"What a Festive Evening" was released on Disney+ on April 29, 2025 as part of a three-episode block also including "Ever Been to Ghorman?" and "I Have Friends Everywhere", and received generally favorable reviews from critics.